 To protect our families and staff we are implementing the following actions:

-Please could family members showing symptoms of coronavirus, in isolation or in the ‘at risk’ group not attend funerals.
+Please can mourners with coronavirus, showing symptoms of coronavirus, or in isolation not attend funerals.

-Funeral arrangements are to be made over the phone and the signing of forms to take place in a designated area at our office or electronically.
+Funeral arrangements are to be made over the phone, in an outdoor environment or in a safe area at our office limited to two people.
+When arrangements are made over the phone the signing of forms can take place in a designated area at our office, by post or electronically.

-Viewing at our Chapel of Rest is restricted to two people at a time.
+Viewing at our Chapel of Rest is restricted to one house hold or bubble at a time.

 Many of our clients greet and depart from our staff with a handshake or a hug, we kindly ask that you refrain from doing so at this time.